thepigrammer/photoshop-silhouette-tracer/README.md

 ### Description
-The program uses a drawing tool to trace over black pixels detected in an image window.
+The program uses a drawing tool to trace over black pixels detected in an image window in Adobe Photoshop Elements.
+Multiple image tabs can be traced with one run of the program.
+The program also includes some other features to assist with modifying multiple tabs.

 ---